koen0373/LP-Manager/PROJECT_STATE.md

 - Pool contract events (Swap/Mint/Burn/Collect) not yet appearing in database despite indexer scanning them
 - Pool enrichment script will fetch metadata for 404 pools (~40 minutes with rate limiting)
 - `poolCount: 0` in progress file suggests pool registry may not be populated yet
+- Enrichment readiness is now tracked via `src/lib/enrich/registry.ts` (`npm run verify:enrichment` reports all required views/APIs present), but the new view stubs still need to be executed inside Postgres and refreshed via `/api/enrich/refresh-views` or cron.

 ---